-Risk adjustment by primary payer type strikes a reasonable balance between the desires to adequately risk adjust quality measures and manage the administrative burden of data collection for providers.
-However, in 2014, the Minnesota Legislature directed MDH to assess the risk adjustment methodology established under Minnesota Statutes, section 62U.02, and report to the Legislature by January 2016.
+Current risk adjustment by primary payer type strikes a balance between the dual goals to adequately risk adjust quality measures and manage the administrative burden of data collection for providers.

+However, there has been increasing interest and research in understanding the role of socio-demographic patient factors in risk adjustment.
+Additionally, the 2014 Minnesota Legislature directed MDH to assess the risk adjustment methodology established under Minnesota Statutes, section 62U.02, and report to the Legislature in 2016.
 The results of this assessment may shape risk adjustment for QIPS in subsequent updates.

 For the performance period covered in this report, MDH will continue to risk adjust the Optimal Diabetes Care and Optimal Vascular Care physician clinic quality measures by primary payer type (i.e., commercial; Medicare; Minnesota Health Care Programs; and uninsured and self-pay).
 MMB and DHS will also use these risk adjusted rates to determine whether particular clinics are eligible for incentive payments.
-Historically, MDH has combined Minnesota Health Care Programs, uninsured, and self-pay into one payer category, but beginning in 2015 it is breaking these out into two categories to assist DHS in its ability to better track the quality of care provided to its beneficiaries.

 Depression Remission at Six Months is risk adjusted for severity based on stakeholder input indicating that differences in severity of depression among patient populations can unfairly affect results that are publicly reported.
 Specifically, stakeholders and empirical research have demonstrated that clinics treating a greater proportion of severely ill patients would have poorer remission rates compared to their peers treating less severely ill patients because patients with more severe levels of depression are less likely to achieve remission.
-This concern was corroborated in research suggests that depression remission can vary as a function of initial severity and comorbidity.
+This concern was corroborated in research summarized by the University of Minnesota in 2010.
+The University of Minnesota research suggests that depression remission can vary as a function of initial severity and comorbidity.
 High initial severity scores are correlated with a worse response to treatment.
+Questions remain about variation in medication compliance and preferred treatment models that warrant more examination of the data.